grettke/be2/README.md

 ## 𝙏𝙇𝘿𝙍

-Couldn't make `emacsclient`'s `eval` return unquoted value so use `server-eval-at` in batch-mode instead because it directs the printer output directory (unquoted) to `STDOUT`:
+Couldn't make `emacsclient`'s `eval` return unquoted value so use `server-eval-at` in batch-mode instead because it directs the printer output directly (unquoted) to `STDOUT`:

 ``` emacs-lisp